 G03H03 Biology I- Biology is the study of living organisms.
 Students will investigate the following: cells, interactions, photosynthesis and respiration, genetics, biotechnology, biological evolution and ecological topics.
 The course will be taught with an emphasis on hands-on learning, laboratories, technology and relevancy to major life issues and career choices.
 Students will take the state End of Course exam at the conclusion of the course which will count for part of the grade per state board policy.
-Grade Level: 9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 NCAA Approved: Yes
+Grade Level: 9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

 G03H03 Biology I Honors- This is a more in-depth study of topics presented in biology.
 As an honor's course, additional rigor will be related to the course content or by deeper investigation through research, lab investigations and engineering design.
 Students will take the state End of Course exam at the conclusion of the course which will count for part of the grade per state board policy.
-Grade Level: 9-10 Prerequisite: a grade of 81 or above in an honors science course, or a grade of 91 or above in a standard science course Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes
+Grade Level: 9-10 Prerequisite: a grade of 90 or above in a science course Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

 G03H10 Biology AP - The AP Biology course is designed to be the equivalent of a two-semester college introductory biology course usually taken by biology majors during their first year.
 Students study the evolution of living systems from molecular, cellular, organismal, and population levels.
 Specific topics include biochemistry, structure and function of organelles and cells, energy transformation in photosynthesis and respiration, the development of the chromosomal theory of inheritance, the regulation of the prokaryotic and eukaryotic genomes, biotechnology and society and mechanisms of evolution.
 It will prepare students to think critically about the rapidly changing field of biology.
 The laboratory component is equivalent to a typical college course.
 Students should be academically motivated with a great desire to learn the sciences.
 Extended time is required (homeroom, afterschool, study hall, etc.) as per College Board.
 This rigorous course is intended for students who plan on entering biology fields and/or pre-medicine.
 Students will be preparing to take the College Board AP exam in May for the chance of earning college credit.
-This course DOES NOT fulfil the state biology graduation requirement.
-Grade Level: 11-12 Prerequisite: Biology I or Biology I Honors, and Chemistry or Chemistry I Honors Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO:Yes
+Grade Level: 11-12 Prerequisite: Biology I or Biology I Honors, and Chemistry or Chemistry I Honors Recommendation Needed: Yes Minimum Credit: 1.0 NCAA Approved: Yes EPSO: Yes